DeysonOrtiz/Create_9-16_Aspect_Ratio_Video_With_Overlay/README.md

-# Create 9:16 Aspect Ratio Video With Overlay
+# Create Different Aspect Ratio Videos With Overlay froom a 16:9 Video

 FFmpeg command that allows you to create a 9:16 aspect ratio video with an image overlay.